The race for Virginia governor is set — and it’s only April.

 Virginia is the only state to constitutionally bar its governors from seeking consecutive terms.
-The office comes with the power to propose budgets, propose amendments to legislation and make appointments to boards and commissions.
+The office comes with the power to propose budgets, propose amendments to legislation and make appointments to state boards and commissions.

 Conventional wisdom says in gubernatorial races the year after a presidential election, the nominee of the sitting president’s party faces an uphill battle.
 Since Republican Mills Godwin was elected in 1973, the party out of the White House has had its candidate move into the executive mansion all but one time.